SpeckledJim2/lucidum/README.md

   - build GA2M models (1D+2D GBMs) to support interaction detection
   - use feature interaction constraints to build indices for high cardinality features like postcode
   - 1D SHAP plots to interpret the model's main effects
   - 2D SHAP plots to  interpret interaction effects
+  - convert GBMs to tabular format ("ratebooks") with user-defined bandings and base levels

 ## 2. Installation